ch-tung/QC_scattering/ui/FK_sigma_Debye/Qthread_d/Readme.md

    - `filepath`: path to save the output files
    - `d_c`: interplanar spacing value

-4. Click the "Start" button to initiate the calculation and evaluation of the scattering function.
+4. Click the "Start" button to initiate the evaluation of the scattering function.

 5. Check the desired options in the UI to display specific scattering peaks.